Suvintm/myntra-clone/README.md

 # myntra-clone
-This is a clone of myntra
+This is a clone of myntra web
-project